 Anna’s first call out of seminary was to St. Margaret’s Episcopal Church and School in San Juan Capistrano, California.
 There she served as an Associate Priest and taught classes in the high school in the areas of Old Testament, Philosophy and Ethics, and Mythology.
 She also served her last year at St. Margaret’s as Chair of the Religion and Philosophy department.

 In 2010, Anna was called to serve as Rector of St. Mark’s Episcopal Church in Hood River, Oregon.
 At St. Mark’s, she served on Diocesan Council and Standing Committee, and the Futures Committee.
 Anna was Chair of the Hood River Warming Shelter (now Hood River Shelter Services) and the coordinator for the Emergency Voucher Program.

-After graduating, Ellen was hired in the Kmart Apparel training program and managed two stores in Orange County and one store in Phoenix, Arizona.
+After graduating, Ellen was hired in the Kmart Apparel training program and managed two stores in Orange County, California and one store in Phoenix, Arizona.
 She was then promoted to district manager in northern Colorado and was promoted again to be the district manager in the San Joaquin Valley.
 While raising her children, Ellen worked in personnel at Macy’s training new associates.
 Ellen assisted opening a trendy furniture and accessory store as manager and assistant buyer.
 Most recently Ellen was an associate with an advertising agency in Modesto, CA and worked with sales, ad campaigns, bookkeeping and was the office manager and later worked with a political consultant before serving with the Diocese of San Joaquin.